metalbear-co/mirrord.dev/content/docs/managing-mirrord/policies/index.md

         headerFilter: "^username: .+"
 ```

-If the policy is set with `headerFilter: "^username: .+"` meaning at least one header filter must match the `^username: .+` regex when user is using the steal mode for incoming networking.
+If the policy is set with `headerFilter: "^username: .+"` at least one header filter must match the `^username: .+` regex when user is using the steal mode for incoming traffic.

 ```json
 { "feature": { "network": { "incoming": { "http_filter": { "header_filter": "username: foobar" } } } } }